 Virtual Reality will not be any of those exceptions.
 I personally think that it will follow the standard acceptance curve, which would mean that about 10% of the target market will have a VR device around 2019-2020, if we, for simplicity, use CES 2015 as the major market introduction of VR technology.
 That doesn’t seem unrealistic to me.
 A 50% market penetration in 2025 seems more challenging, since it’s a combination of both new use cases and new device technology, but with an expected price drop on the device technologies along with continued investments and innovation in services it is certainly possible.

 What remains to be done to get consumer uptake are attractive and defined use cases for different parts of the market.
 While we have seen some early success in the gaming market, there is so much more innovation to be done.
 At Accedo, we’re spending significant R&D resources to define and create new possible video-centric use cases.
 I touched upon 360 videos as an enabler in the short run in a previous blog entry, and we’re working both on enhanced 360 video prototypes and more advanced use cases.
 In particular, I’m very excited about our new partnership with HTC Vive, which I believe will lead to a number of exciting new services.
-HTC Vive is the undisputed leader of high end VR equipment on the market, and is a possibility for HTC to regain momentum as a company after its failure in the mobile market the past couple of years.
+HTC Vive is the undisputed leading high end VR equipment on the market, and is a possibility for HTC to regain momentum as a company after its failure in the mobile market the past couple of years.